Code is there to explain the comments to the computer.

 IS (NOT) NULL

-.
-The next query shows a list of all
+= but to use IS.
+The next query shows a list of

-courses that do not yet know when they will stop:
+all courses for which we do not yet know when they will stop:

 SELECT *